 This route takes you right round the ginormous bulk of Snowdonia’s central massif.
 You can do it either way, but the best views of Snowdon itself come when you do it anti clockwise.
 From Caernarfon take the A4085, which quickly rises up into the foothills.
 As it crests the hill just past Rhyd-Ddu, look left up Snowdon’s gentler western flanks and you can see the summit café.
 Turn left at Beddgelert along the A498, then look left again for more glimpses of the summit, this time jagged and triangular, set amongst an awesome horseshoe of cliffs.
 Turn left at Pen y Gwryd and up through the famous Llanberis Pass.
 Its highest point, Pen-y-Pass, marks the start of the most popular walking routes.
 From here it’s downhill to Llanberis and onward to Caernarfon.

-On the way: The Welsh Highland Railway from Porthmadog, up through the Aberglaslyn Pass and over Snowdonia’s western flanks, is unquestionably one of the world’ great train journeys and it also passes through Beddgelert, Snowdonia’s prettiest village.
+On the way: The Welsh Highland Railway from Porthmadog, up through the Aberglaslyn Pass and over Snowdonia’s western flanks, is unquestionably one of the world’s great railway journeys and it also passes through Beddgelert, Snowdonia’s prettiest village.
 If you’re walking Snowdon, the quickest routes are from Pen-y-Pass – or take the train from Llanberis, where you’ll also find the excellent National Slate Museum.
 Back at Caernarfon, do visit the mighty castle.

 Aberystwyth to Rhayader